Cabo Verde

 1-populacao-cultura-cabo-verde.jpg

-The mixed heritage of the Cape Verdean people
+The mixed heritage of the Cabo Verdean people

 They also have roots in Sephardic Jews, who were expelled from the Iberian Peninsula during the Inquisition, and were part of the first settlers on the islands.